-If the SFA can obtain a list of foster children who are enrolled in its district from the local DHS foster care office, these children can then be counted on the SFA's certification list.
+If the SFA can obtain a list of foster children who are enrolled in its district from the local DHS

 - 3. Direct Certification: Medicaid Children - a.
 Medicaid information used to qualify students can ONLY be pulled from The WAVE located in Single Sign-on or at https://sde.ok.gov/wave-system - A letter from the portal or from the family CANNOT be accepted for benefits - b.
-The child is approved for either Free or Reduced-priced depending on what it states on the Direct Certification Report - Medicaid benefits are extended to other children living in the household. - c.
+The child is approved for either Free or Reduced-priced depending on what it states on the Direct Certification Report - Medicaid benefits are extended to other children living in the household.

+c.
 SNAP/TANF/FDPIR benefits supercede Medicaid benefits

-D. Frequency of Direct Certification

-- 1. LEAs must conduct Direct Certification at least three times during the school year.
+- D. Frequency of Direct Certification - 1.
+LEAs must conduct Direct Certification with SNAP at least three times during the school year.
 More frequent Direct Certification efforts are permissible and encouraged.
-The efforts must be made: - At or around the beginning of the school year. - Three months after the beginning of the school year. - · Six months after the beginning of the school year.
+The efforts must be made: - At or around the beginning of the school year. - Three months after the beginning of the school year. - Six months after the beginning of the school year.